Croatia says 'forcing' Hungary to take in migrants

 In a telephone call with his Croatian counterpart, Hungarian Foreign Minister Peter Szijjarto asked why Croatia was sending “thousands of unregistered immigrants” to their border “in complete violation of European law”, the Foreign Ministry said.

-The migrants entering Hungary from Croatia were being registered and sent to reception centers near the Austrian border, from where they would likely cross to Austria and on to Germany, the favored destination for the vast majority.
+The migrants entering Hungary from Croatia were being registered and sent to reception centres near the Austrian border, from where they would likely cross to Austria and on to Germany, the favoured destination for the vast majority.

 An aide to right-wing Hungarian Prime Minister Viktor Orban suggested Budapest may block Croatia’s accession to Europe’s Schengen zone "if Croatia puts up its hands and says, 'No', I don't want to defend the borders.”